The xUnit Test Patterns: Refactoring Test Code book has an ASTOUNDING amount of testing knowledge. The patterns are also at xunitpatterns.com.

 This testing anti-pattern is called Obscure Test.

-Maybe the most common cause of for Obscure Test is the Mystery Guest.
+A common cause of Obscure Test is the Mystery Guest.

 The test reader is not able to see the cause and effect between fixture and verification logic because part of it is done outside the Test Method.